Alexander Wilson (English writer): Second marriage and academic appointment

 In 1925 Wilson answered an advertisement in The Times for a position as Professor of English Literature at Islamia College at the University of Punjab in Lahore (now part of Pakistan).
 Wilson was interviewed and appointed by the college's principal, Abdullah Yusuf Ali, an author and educator who translated the Quran.
 Biographer Tim Crook discovered that Wilson had fabricated the credentials which led to his appointment.
 Wilson provided a portrait of Abdullah in his second novel, The Devil's Cocktail (1928), as principal of the fictional Sheranwalla College in Lahore.

 Leaving behind Gladys and his children, Adrian Wilson (b.
 1917), Dennis B. Wilson (b.
 1921), and Daphne Wilson (b.
 1922), Wilson left for British India in October 1925.

-En route to British India, Wilson met actress Dorothy Phyllis Wick (1893 – 1965) on the SS City of Nagpur, bound from Liverpool to Karachi.
+En route to British India, Wilson met actress Dorothy Phyllis Wick (1893–1965) on the SS City of Nagpur, bound from Liverpool to Karachi.
 Wick was on a tour in the place of Dame Sybil Thorndike.

 Wilson married Dorothy in Lahore some time in 1928, while he was still married to Gladys, his first wife.
-Although a public wedding ceremony apparently took place at the Cathedral in Lahore, no certificate has been found to confirm that a formal marriage occurred.
+Although a public wedding ceremony apparently took place at the Sacred Heart Cathedral, Lahore, no certificate has been found to confirm that a formal marriage occurred.
 For a while the Wilsons made their home at 11 Mason Road in Lahore.

 Wilson travelled around the North-West Frontier and learned Urdu and Persian.
 He set up and led Islamia College's University Training Corps and was appointed an honorary Major in the British Indian Army Reserve.
 At the time the all-Muslim college's students were a minority in Lahore.
 Sons of Waziristan Chiefs and farmers from the North West Frontier received training here for the British Indian Army.

 Wilson succeeded Yusuf Ali as ninth principal of Islamia College in November 1927 and resigned in March 1931.
 In his 1939 application to join the Emergency War Officers' Reserve, Wilson claimed that he had been the editor of a daily newspaper in Lahore between 1931 and 1934.
 He also stated that he'd spent time in Arabia, Ceylon, and Palestine.

 Crook suggests that Wilson's role at Islamia College may have been a cover for work conducted on behalf of British intelligence agencies as a recruiter and informant.
 Crook maintains that Yusuf Ali had connections with intelligence work.
 The Soviet Comintern was active in subversion and insurrection, and the British authorities were combating an increasing number of terrorist plots and assassinations between 1928 and 1932.
 Tensions were raised by hunger strikes and the Lahore Conspiracy Case, during which pro-independence activists died and others were sentenced to death.